danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 # Security

-Srcurity boundaries of the DICOM service is not changed.
+The security boundary of the DICOM service is not changed.

 # Other